-Welcome to day two of Spring Wardrobe Planning Week 2020.
-Today I’m sharing my Spring Wardrobe Essentials list.
+Spring is in the air!
+And today I’m sharing my Spring Wardrobe Essentials list.
 If you’re a subscriber, you also have access to my complete printable Spring/Summer Wardrobe Essentials checklist in the Freebies for Subscribers page.
 (Check your daily or weekly email for the subscriber access code!
 It’s always at the bottom.)
 But here I’ll simply be sharing some of the highlights from that list in this must-read post.

 What are Wardrobe Essentials?

 When we talk of wardrobe essentials we’re generally speaking of the most basic pieces that glue your outfits together.
 These are the items you have to have in your closet or dresser in order to wear the trendier or more individualistic pieces you love.

 But while these pieces can be basic, they don’t have to be boring.
-In this recent post I talked about how to select the most stylish wardrobe essentials in order to create truly interesting and unique outfits from your closet.
+In this post I talked about how to select the most stylish wardrobe essentials in order to create truly interesting and unique outfits from your closet.

 Because we all have different lifestyles, personal styles and climate restrictions, you’ll have to determine which essentials are actually, well, essential to you.
 I’ve divided the spring essentials into 6 categories.
 And I do believe we all need clothing and accessories in these 6 categories in order to have the necessary building blocks for a functional wardrobe.
 But you get to decide which specific items in those categories best fit your lifestyle, body type, personality and season of life.

 Spring 2022 Wardrobe Essentials

 Spring calls for us to lighten up.
 It’s a great time to try jeans and pants in trending colors, lighter denims, lightweight fabrics, white and fresh prints.
 Depending on your style preference you might need to refresh your wardrobe with one or more of the following.

-I love wearing white jeans all year, but I especially enjoy pairing them with lighter weight fabrics and more cheerful colors during the spring.
+You absolutely can wear white jeans all year, but I especially enjoy pairing them with lighter weight fabrics and more cheerful colors during the spring.
 That’s why I chose to put mine away for the winter this year.
 And white jeans look lovely worn with a denim jacket, blazer, utility jacket, trench coat or lightweight cardigan.
 They’re so versatile.